heptarch/heptarch.github.io/drafts/will.md

 ## Simulations

 CFW has some interesting corollaries for simulation arguments.
-The idea is that, if we are simulated, most of our actions cannot be predicted by the simulators except by running the simulation.
+The idea is that, if we are simulated, most of our actions can only be predicted by the simulators in one way: running the simulation.
+This means that, whatever we choose to do,